20 Instances of Death

 when his eyes snap open,

-legs thrashing under the sheets
+legs thrashing under sheets,

-before he gags,
+then he gags,

 sputters,